Center-for-Space-Engineering/ground_station/README.md

 This clas is meant to be a helpo for the user as it provides an exsample of how to implement a `cmd_` class.

 ### functions
 1. `__init__`: this funct does sever imporant things.
 First it taks in the CMD arg.
-This is a refrence to the `Cmd` class. it will add its self to the command dictionary in that class with the flowing code
+This is a refrence to the `cmd_inter` class. it will add its self to the command dictionary in that class with the flowing code

     ```python
     dictCmd = CMD.getCommandDict()